 Months of entry

-Our Psychology MA is a new course designed to offer advanced study in psychology with an emphasis on both research excellence and critical writing skills.
+Our Psychology MA is designed to offer advanced study in psychology with an emphasis on both research excellence and critical writing skills.
 Following two semesters of academic study, students write a stand-alone literature review in an area of psychology that particularly appeals to them.
 This may be an idea or theory that the graduate is already developing, or may be in an area that they become interested in during the course.
 An academic supervisor will help students to develop their ideas and hone their writing skills, providing support for the literature review.
 Students can choose to follow a general programme or specialise in the following areas by choosing particular options in semesters one and two.

 During the first two Semesters of this Psychology MA, content modules are split between core research foundation courses providing an in depth knowledge of how psychological experiments are designed, carried out, analysed and written up, as well as a focus on evaluating scientific research and writing with an appropriate scientific style, and courses offering a variety of subject matters that students can choose from.
 Courses are taught by the highest calibre research academics and we provide an excellent teaching and learning environment through the use of innovative teaching tools, media and environments.
 Some courses integrate both undergraduate and graduate classes and so provide a rich and vibrant atmosphere for learning and social interactions.